Girls' Frontline 2: Exilium: Release

+Map of countries by game publisher:

 Development of Girls' Frontline 2 was first announced in May 2020, and the game received content review approval from the General Administration of Press and Publication of the People's Republic of China in March 2023.
 The game underwent numerous successive stages of closed beta testing on 29 June 2021, 18 October 2021, 20 July 2023, and 28 September 2023, and was released in China on 21 December 2023.

 An English localisation for the game was announced on 20 July 2024, with pre-registrations commencing on 24 September 2024.
 The game was released in North America, Australia, New Zealand, Ireland and various other countries on 3 December 2024 (under the publisher Sunborn Network Technology, d/b/a Darkwinter Software), and in most European countries, the United Kingdom, Japan, South Korea, Taiwan and various other countries on 5 December 2024 (under the publisher Peiyu Digital Entertainment, d/b/a HaoPlay).

 Sunborn collaborated with a variety of companies to promote Girls' Frontline 2 following the game's release; in China, collaborations with China Post, Beijing Yikatong, Baidu Maps and Gaode Maps took place, while in South Korea, the game held its first corporate collaboration with Frank Burger in 2025.

 Although a one-year gap in content exists between the Chinese and global versions of the game at launch, Yuzhong expressed in a July 2025 interview with 4Gamer.net that the developers intend to gradually accelerate the release of game content for the global version so that it eventually matches the Chinese version, allowing them to unify all regions under a single client build.
+However, Yuzhong also emphasises that the pace of content acceleration should not occur at the expense of event scheduling, player reward flows or localisation preparations.